DavidMertz/RegEx_Puzzles/book.md

 The pattern is a bit of a mouthful, but when we see how it is built up, the pattern becomes quite  clear and elegant.
-All the stuff after the number quantifier, `{3}` is just a repetition of the earlier subpattern.
+All the stuff after the number quantifier `{3}` is just a repetition of the earlier subpattern.
 This is simply because we match three numbers that are followed by a period, but the final number must not be followed by anything.